soler1995/soler1995/README.md

 - 👋 Hi, I’m @soler1995
-- 👀 I’m interested in learning new technologies, developing my skills and be a part of fullfilling projects.
+- 👀 I’m interested in learning new skills.
-- 🌱 I’m currently learning HTML, CSS, JS, NODEJS, React & Angular.
+- 🌱 I’m currently working at Alpha Efficiency.
-- 💞️ I’m looking to collaborate on serious projects with friendly and reliable people.
-- 📫 How to reach me: mail me at: solerfacundo1@gmail.com // or contact me via my socials: @soler_facundo on <b>Twitter</b>  && @facusoler95 on <b>Instagram</b>
+- 📫 How to reach me: mail me at: solerfacundo1@gmail.com // or contact me via <a href="[url](https://www.linkedin.com/in/facundo-soler/)">LinkedIn</a>

 <!---
 soler1995/soler1995 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.